awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 If your route table references a prefix list, the following rules apply:
 + If your route table contains a static route with a destination CIDR block that overlaps a static route with a prefix list, the static route with the CIDR block takes priority\.
-+ If your route table contains a propagated route that overlaps a route with a prefix list, the route that references the prefix list takes priority\.
++ If your route table contains a propagated route that matches a route that references a prefix list, the route that references the prefix list takes priority\.
+Please note that for routes that overlap, more specific routes always take priority irrespective of whether they are propagated routes, static routes, or routes that reference prefix lists\.
 + If your route table references multiple prefix lists that have overlapping CIDR blocks to different targets, we randomly choose which route takes priority\.
 Thereafter, the same route always takes priority\.
 + If the CIDR block in a prefix list entry is not valid for the route table, that CIDR block is ignored\.